readle_logo_final_x512readle_logo_final_x512readle_logo_final_x512readle_logo_final_x512

 Mach das!
 (Do it!)

-It always depends on the situation of course but chances are high that you may risk offending the other person by making it sound like a demand.
+Of course, it always depends on the situation, but chances are high that you may risk offending the other person by making it sound like a demand.
 Instead, it is better to say:

 Du solltest das machen.
 (You should do it.)